bigpel66/Flutter_Practice/Udemy/The Complete 2020 Flutter Development Bootcamp with Dart/flutter_bitcoin_ticker/README.md

 <h1 align="center">flutter_bitconin_ticker</h1>
 <div align="center">
-    The project to learn the various widgets in the Flutter
+    The Project to Learn the Various Widgets in the Flutter
 </div>

 ## Features